 The study area covers an area of 2240km² and is centred in Hampshire but also extends into Wiltshire, Surrey and West Sussex.
 It is divided into eight 280km² (20km x 14km) blocks.

 Within the study area, nest boxes are installed in suitable locations at regular intervals across the landscape.
 More than 100 nest boxes have been installed across the project area and these are monitored for use and productivity during both the winter and breeding seasons; any young produced in the nest boxes are fitted with BTO metal and colour rings for identification.

-Detailed surveys for Kestrels (and other species of bird of prey) are performed by running transects and recording the birds that are seen.
+Detailed surveys for Kestrels (and other species of bird of prey such as Red Kites and Buzzards) are performed by running transects and recording the birds that are seen.
 The surveys are completed twice each year (in autumn and spring) to estimate densities both before and after the breeding season.

 Overall, the outcome from the project will be the development of density estimates for Kestrels (and other raptor species) within the project area.
 This fundamental measure will enable us to keep track of annual and seasonal changes in Kestrel numbers, and most importantly, to identify whether the presence of nest boxes across the landscape results in a change in the numbers of Kestrels over time.